Profile

 Bookshelves.
 Leather chairs.
 Soft lighting.

-The golden giraffe with a Bluetooth speaker in its belly is playing something jazzy.
+The golden giraffe with a Bluetooth speaker in its belly is playing something predictable.

 Dr. Ray